FERPA for Staff

 FERPA FAQ: Frequently asked questions regarding the protection of student records.

 FERPA-protected data should never be sent via email, as this is not a secure method of transmitting sensitive data.
 Restricted information such as grades, GPA, or personally identifiable information such as Social Security number should never be sent through email.
 Please take care not to forward or reply to emails which are sent to you containing sensitive data without removing such data prior to transmission.
-Consider using Box for Vanderbilt if you need to transmit student education records electronically.
-For assistance using Box for Vanderbilt refer to Vanderbilt University Information Technology's detailed user guides or the Office of the University Registrar's document sharing user guide.
+Consider using OneDrive if you need to transmit student education records electronically.

 Storing and transferring FERPA-protected data via Box and other cloud services

 Due to federal, state and local laws, and university policies and standards, Box and other cloud computing services should not be used to store, collect, or share sensitive data regulated by FERPA.
-Vanderbilt's Box Storage page provides more information concerning data storage guidelines.
-Consider using Box for Vanderbilt if you need to transmit student education records electronically.
-For assistance using Box for Vanderbilt, refer to Vanderbilt University Information Technology's detailed user guides or the Office of the University Registrar's document sharing user guide.
+Consider using OneDrive if you need to transmit student education records electronically.

 Obtaining consent from students